 Bergen doesn’t sugarcoat anything about YouTube, though he doesn’t let loose on the company either.
 I felt I was taken along for the entrepreneurial journey, learning how a scrappy YouTube fought for relevancy, dealt with big-time issues (e.g. a lawsuit brought against it by Viacom), what led to the $1.65 billion acquisition by Google, the contrasts between the two tech firms, adjustments to the leadership styles of co-founder Chad Hurley, Salar Kamangar and Susan Wojcicki, and the seemingly nonstop pivots.

-But what I found fascinating was the character developments.
-It’s not that Bergen made people up — they really exist — but the book reminds me of weekly episodic TV.
+But what I found fascinating was the character development.
+It’s not that Bergen made people up — they exist — but the book reminds me of weekly episodic TV.
 Think The West Wing, 24 or The Big Bang Theory where every episode has a plot and more light is shed on an individual character’s history and relationships.
 Like, Comment, Subscribe has this in spades.
 There are perhaps dozens of such story arcs that I can recall, from creators PieDiePie and VidCon founder and creator Hank Green to Multi-channel Networks (MCNs) and insiders Robert Kyncl and Claire Stapleton.

 From Human to AI Curation at YouTube